 This problem can be reduced to Reachability as follows (brief sketch).
 We construct a Petri net that first simulates (N, M_0) , and then transfers control to another Petri net which nondeterministically generates a marking of X on "copies" of the places of N. This second net then transfers control to a third, whose transitions remove one token from a place of N and a token from its "copy".
-If X is reachable, then the first net can produce a marking of X, the second net can produce the same marking, and the third net can then remove all tokens from the first and second nets, reaching the empty marking.
-Conversely, if the net consisting of the three nets together can reach the empty marking, then (N, M_0) can reach some marking of X.
+If X is reeachble, then the first net can produce a marking of X, the second net can produce the same marking, and the thrid net can then remove all tokens from the first and second nets, reaching the empty marking.
+Conversely, if the net consisting of the three nets together can reach the empty marking, then (N, M_0) can reach somemarking of X.

-3.4 Complexity
+3.2.4 Complexity

-Unfortunately, all the algorithms we have seen so far have very high complexity: all of them are EXPSPACE-hard.
+Unfortunately, all the algorithms we have seen so far have very high complexity: we prove that all of them are EXPSPACE-hard.
 That is, the memory needed by any algorithm solving one of these problems necessarily grows exponentially in the size of the input Petri net.
-Boundedness and Coverability have been proved to be EXPSPACE-complete, that is, there exist algorithms for them that "only" require exponential memory.
+Rackoff's algorithm shows that Boundedness is EXPSPACE-complete, and the same can be proved for Coverability.
 It is conjectured that the same holds for Deadlock-freedom, Liveness, and Reachability, but so far no proof has been found.
-The known algorithms for this problem have extremely high complexity: there is no primitive-recursive bound for their memory requirements.
-To undertsand what this means, define inductively the functions $exp_k(x)$ as follows:
+The known algorithms for this problem have extremely high complexity: there is no promitive-recursive bound for their memory requirements.
+To understand what this means, define inductively the functions $exp_k(x)$ as follows:

-$\bullet \ exp_0(x) = x;$
+- $exp_0(x) = x;$ - $exp{k+1}(x) = 2^{exp_k(x)}$.

-•

-$$exp{k+1}(x) = 2^{exp_k(x)}$$

-.

-The worst-case time and space complexity of the known algorithms for these three problems grows faster as \exp_k for every $k \ge 0$!!
+The worst-case time and space complexity of the known algorithms for these three problems grows faster as \exp_k for every $k \ge 0!!$